 Notice that the ladder against the wall makes a right-angled triangle as the wall is standing up straight (i.e. at exactly 90 degrees to the ground).
 It is clear now that c = 13 m and b= 5 m and ‘a’ is the unknown that we want to calculate (the height of the window).
 Knowing the Pythagorean theorem, it is pretty easy now:

 So, the height of the window is 12 meters!
 Similarly, using the formulas given above, any unknown side of a right-angled triangle can be calculated if the other two sides are given.

 Honestly, it does not matter in case of The Pythagorean Theorem.
-You just have to be careful about labelling the ‘hypotenuse’ that is always opposite to the right angle.
-The ‘a’ and ‘b’ sides don’t matter, just label one side of right angle as ‘a’ and the other as ‘b’.
+You just have to be careful about labeling the ‘hypotenuse’, which is always opposite to the right angle.
+The ‘a’ and ‘b’ sides don’t matter, just label one side of the right angle as ‘a’ and the other as ‘b’.

-When you know one angle other than the right angle, θo, the side labelling follows the following rules:
+When you know one angle other than the right angle, θo, the side labeling follows these rules:

 - Side opposite to the right angle is the hypotenuse

-- Side opposite to θ angle is the perpendicular (height)
+- Side opposite to the angle (θ) is the perpendicular (height)

-- The side that makes angle θ with hypotenuse is the base
+- The side that makes the angle θ with the hypotenuse is the base

 The relation between the sides and the angles is as follows:

 Too difficult to memorize?
 Don’t worry, there is a short cut to remember these ratios.
 Just memorize this sentence: